ts-oh/bookbot/README.md

-# Bookbot!
+# Bookbot! 🤖

 Bookbot is a simple command-line program that reads in text from a file, and generates a statistical report about the text.

-## Installation
+## Installation 📥

-In your shell clone this repo by typing:
+In your command line clone this repo by typing:
 `git clone git@github.com:ts-oh/bookbot.git`

-Once it is cloned, run the script in the root bookbot directory by typing :
+## Run 🏃🏻‍♂️

+1. cd into the bookbot directory: `cd bookbot`
-`python main.py`
+2. Run the script by typing: `python main.py`

-## Report
+## Output 📄

-You should see this as your output in your cli:
+You should see this as your output in your command line console:

 ```
 +++ Begin report of ./books/the_bible_kjv.txt +++